This article was updated on 2/8/2021

 - What types of resources are we providing to employees to ensure they have a successful work set up at home?

-At the start of the pandemic, many employees made the decision to move back home or relocate to more affordable areas since they don’t need to be close to their offices.
+At the start of the pandemic, many employees decided to move back home or relocate to more affordable areas since they don’t need to be close to their offices.
 With the uncertainty around the trajectory of COVID-19, it’s unclear whether this mass relocation is a temporary or permanent situation for employees.
 That said, it may be necessary to start developing policies and guidelines around relocation.
-Here are some questions HR teams need to start working through in 2021:
+Here are some questions HR teams need to start working through:

-- Are we going to allow our employees to permanently relocate?
+- Are we going to allow our employees to relocate permanently?

 - How do we figure out who is relocating permanently and who is planning to return?